pietromandracci/pysica/doc/plasmapro/ccpla_manual.rst

     open a window with the parameters used in the simulation

 *Show output parameters*
     open a window with the parameters used for the data output

+*Show output filenames*
+    open a window with the names of the files where similation data are saved [#a]_

 *Show gas properties*
     open a window with the gas properties

 *Show e-/neutral impact cross sections*
     open some gnuplot windows with the cross section plots for electron impact

+*Show e-/ion recomb cross sections*
+    open some gnuplot windows with the cross section plots for electron/ion recombination [#b]_

 *Show ion/neutral impact cross sections*
     open some gnuplot windows with the cross section plots for ion impact